-October 2018
+October 2019

 Several invasive species have been documented in Alabama coastal waters.
 The Bocourt swimming crab (Callinectes bocourti), tessellated blenny (Hypsoblennius invemar), Australian spotted jellyfish (Phyllorhiza punctata), Asian green mussel (Perna viridis), Asian tiger shrimp (Penaeus monodon), and red lionfish (Pterois volitans/miles) have been documented although nonvalidated or undocumented reports of additional invasive species likely exist.
 Unfortunately, the ecological effects of these invasive species are poorly understood in Alabama's estuaries and Gulf of Mexico waters.
 However, interactions between indigenous species and invasive species typically results in negative impacts to the native species.
-Prev of Australian spotted jellyfish include early life history stages of many commercially and recreationally important finfish, and the temporal/spatial distribution of Australian spotted jellyfish could drastically increase finfish larvae/egg mortality rates if spawning events coincide with swarm activities.
-Similarly, the Bocort swimming crab could compete for resources of the native blue crab.
+Prey of Australian spotted jellyfish include early life history stages of many commercially and recreationally important finfish, and the temporal/spatial distribution of Australian spotted jellyfish could drastically increase finfish larvae/egg mortality rates if spawning events coincide with swarm activities.
+Similarly, the Bocourt swimming crab could compete for resources of the native blue crab.
 The current status of the Australian spotted jellyfish and the Bocourt swimming crab, however, does not indicate that these two invasive species pose an immanent concern.
 Similarly, H. invemar and P. viridis do not appear to pose an immediate threat, but their distribution and abundance should be monitored to ensure early detection of proliferation.
-However, the Asian tiger shrimp, Penaeus monodon, and red lionfish, Pterois volitans/miles continue to be invasives of heightened concern, and their broadened distribution and increased abundance warrants concern.
+However, the Asian tiger shrimp, Penaeus monodon, and red lionfish, Pterois volitans/miles continue to be invasives of heightened concern, and their broadened distribution, increased abundance, and/or documented negative effects on native species warrants concern.